dnsimple/coredns-dnsimple/README.md

 The dnsimple plugin is useful for serving zones defined in DNSimple.
 This plugin supports all [DNSimple record types](https://support.dnsimple.com/articles/supported-dns-records/), including [ALIAS](https://support.dnsimple.com/articles/alias-record/), [URL](https://support.dnsimple.com/articles/url-record/), [POOL](https://support.dnsimple.com/articles/pool-record/) and [regional records](https://support.dnsimple.com/articles/regional-records/).

+## Getting Started

+The easiest way to get started is to [run the application via a Docker image](DOCKER.md).
+You can run the latest version, individual versions, or a custom image.
+The application will run in a "production"-alike mode.

+Alternatively, if you want full control over the application, you can download the repository, setup the development environment along with all the dependencies and tooling, and run it from the source code.
+See [Contributing guidelines](CONTRIBUTING.md)

 ## Syntax

 ```